 - Complete all prerequisite courses listed below by the start of the program in May

-- A minimum of 50 hours of shadow experience with a licensed occupational therapist prior to the start of the program in May
+- A minimum of 10 hours of shadow experience with documentation from a licensed occupational therapist professional prior to the start of the program in May.

-- 2 Letters of reference are required (letters from OT practitioners highly preferred)
+- Two letters of reference are required (letters from OT practitioners highly preferred)

 - OTCAS essay: A statement as to why the student wants to enter the profession of occupational therapy.
 Within this statement applicants are expected to demonstrate their knowledge and understanding of occupational therapy gained from observation, reading, and personal or family experiences.